 Instead of focusing on the specific order of franchises on these lists, you’ll be better off evaluating the franchises by tier.
 Use them as a kind of big-picture overview that helps you create a shortlist of franchise options for closer examination, not as a tool to make any kind of final choice.
 A slightly higher rank of one franchise over another on these lists is not a sufficient reason to choose one and exclude another without taking a deeper dive into each.

 It’s also important to understand that some companies don’t report average revenues or average profits at all.
-The only rule is that franchisors cannot make any financial performance representations to prospective franchisees beyond what is included in Item 19 of their FDD.
-For this reason, I will also include listings of all franchises that do not report their average revenues or average profits at all.
+The only rule is that franchisors are not allowed to make any financial performance representations to prospective franchisees beyond what’s included in Item 19 of their FDDs.
+For this reason, I will also include listings of all franchises that don’t report their average revenues or average profits at all.

 Each company on the list will include a link to its Franchise Chatter FDD Talk post so you can quickly take a closer look at any franchise that grabs your interest.
 That’s where you’ll find the in-depth analysis you need to make a well-informed decision about any given company.

-Most companies release their annual FDD in April, which is when we start putting these lists together.
-Every weekday we publish a new FDD Talk post for a different franchise, so these lists will be updated on a regular basis.
+Most companies release their annual FDDs in April, which is when we start putting these lists together.
+Every weekday, we publish a new FDD Talk post for a different franchise, so these lists will be updated on a regular basis.
 Be sure to check back often to see how the lists change over time.

 And now, because you asked for it, here are the lists of franchises ranked by average revenues